biosails/pheniqs/docs/2.0/standard_illumina.md

 >**declaring sample demultiplexing** The standard Illumina dual index protocol allows up to 96 unique dual 10 base barcodes in the i5 and i7 region, but for this example we only use 2 for brevity sake.
 {: .example}

-To remove reads that failed the internal Illumina sequencer chastity filter we instruct Pheniqs to filter incoming *qc fail* reads
+To discard reads that failed the internal Illumina sequencer chastity filter we instruct Pheniqs to filter incoming *qc fail* reads
 >```json
 "filter incoming qc fail": true
 ```